Electrically-controllable superconducting memory effect in UTe2

 \end{sciabstract}

-As the utilisation of artificial intelligence (AI) becomes increasingly central to science, industry, and everyday life, the electrical energy demand of data processing and storage systems is of growing concern~\cite{de2023growing}.
-In particular, memory access is often a significant fraction of the total energetic consumption of an AI system -- especially for large language models, deep neural networks, and real-time inference engines.
-With the global energy cost of training and deploying AI models rising sharply, there is a pressing need for more sustainable computing paradigms~\cite{chen2025}.

-Finding ways to substitute resistive computational elements with non-dissipative superconducting analogues would help transform the sustainability of large-scale computing architectures -- and by extension open new horizons for their potential utility and scalability~\cite{holmes2013energy}.
+Replacing resistive computational elements with non-dissipative superconducting analogues could help transform the sustainability of large-scale computing architectures -- and by extension open new horizons for their potential utility and scalability~\cite{holmes2013energy}.
 However, while the past decade has seen considerable progress towards engineering commercially-scalable superconducting power cable and high-field magnet technologies~\cite{yao2021superconducting,chen2022energy}, by contrast the technological exploitation of superconducting circuitry remains in its infancy.
 To this end, a key recent advance has been made by the experimental realisation of a superconducting diode~\cite{SCDiode_Nature2020}, which could form the backbone of superconductive logical processors~\cite{shaffer2025theoriessuperconductingdiodeeffects}.
 However, an experimental demonstration of electrically-controllable memory functionality, exclusively using superconducting elements, has remained elusive.

 Efforts to replicate the utility of traditional magnetic storage media using superconductive components have often focussed on constructing ferromagnet-superconductor heterostructures~\cite{baek2014hybrid,Fermin2022,gunkel2025field,cheng2025current}.
 Such architectures can exploit spin-valve and Josephson junction functionalities, facilitating digital information encoding through physical properties such as the value of the critical current.~\cite{Birge:2016} However, magnetism is inherently antagonistic to (spin-singlet) superconductivity, and energetic dissipation in the resistive magnetic element may offset any efficiency gain made by the superconducting component.
 Moreover, the switching of magnetic states typically requires either the application of an external magnetic field or the generation of spin-polarised currents, which are energy-intensive and generally slower than purely electronic switching.